noi-techpark/webcomp-website-stats/README.md

  ```

 ### Modify the Package.json
-In the Package.json it is important to have installed Webpack inside the Dependencies - but that was already done when you followeed the instruction to deploy the boilerplate, or you can consult the basic setup above.<br>
+In the Package.json it is important to have installed Webpack inside the Dependencies - but that was already done when you followeed the instruction to deploy the website-stats, or you can consult the basic setup above.<br>
 Given it's not particularly fun to run a local copy of webpack from the CLI, we can set up a little shortcut we made two scripts commands.<br>

 - The `npm run build` will bundle the file and then compress it to a non human readable form and the output will be the file inside the dist folder.